 You are expected to produce a project plan as your first project deliverable, to confirm that you have started on a viable project and know how to proceed.
 The project plan should be produced by the deadline below, and be agreed with your supervisor, who will need to sign the final version that you submit.
-A printed copy should be submitted at the Reception before the deadline.
+A printed copy should be submitted at the Reception before the deadline, and a pdf version uploaded to Moodle.
+The Moodle copy does not need to be signed.

-Deadline: Noon, Wednesday 16th November 2011
+Deadline: Noon, Wednesday 13th November 2013